ComPHPPuebla/easy-forms/README.md

 }
 ```

 And the form would not be aware of the library that performs the validation.
-However this package
+However, this package
-provides an optional integration in order to avoid repeating the above code.
+provides an optional integration in order to encapsulate the behaviour to validate form inputs.

 ```php
 use EasyForms\Bridges\Zend\InputFilter\InputFilterValidator;